dillson/jw-workshop/README.md

 The 'helm repo update' command pulls the most recent version of the charts in any repositiories mapped into Helm (stable by default) so as to avoid installing older versions of these components, which might introduce issues.

+The `helm init` command will take a couple of minutes to run on the VKE cluster as it will cause the cluster to scale up and add a worker node.
+This is expected, please move on to the

 ## Clone this repository to your local machine and create an online copy

 In order to feed the CI/CD pipeline automatically on a git push, you'll need to create an individual copy of this repository.